KittyScripters/Take-a-Hike/README.md

 Logout

-## Tech
+## Tech Stack

-1. Cloudinary - Image hosting library
-2. React-Router - Router library
+1. React-Router - Router library
-3. Mysql - Database
+2. Mysql - Database
-4. Sequelize - ORM
+3. Sequelize - ORM
-5. React - Framework
+4. React - Framework
-6. Axios - http Client
+5. Axios - http Client
-7. Javascript
+6. Javascript
-8. Node.js - Runtime Environment
+7. Node.js - Runtime Environment
-9. Express - Server
+8. Express - Server
-10. Bulma - CSS Library
+9. Bulma - CSS Library
-11. eslint - Linter
+10. eslint - Linter
-12. Webpack - Module Bundler
+11. Webpack - Module Bundler
-13. Passport/Google OAuth - Authentication
+12. Passport/Google OAuth - Authentication
-14. AWS EC2 - Deployment
+13. AWS EC2 - Deployment
-15. Ebird - Bird data API
-16. TrailApi - hiking trail data
-17. MaterialUI - styling
+14. MaterialUI - styling

-### database:
+### Database:

 We have a mySQL/Sequelize database.
 We have all of our models located in database/models.

-### server:
+### Server:

 We have an express server.
 It is set up in server/index.js.
 All routes, with the exception of the birdSighting and BirdList routes, are stored in server/index.js.
 The bird routes are stored in server/routes.

-### authentication
+### Authentication

 Our authentication is handled with oauth and passport.
 Our passport and google strategy setup can be found in server/middleware/auth.js.
 Once logged in, the user has access to the whole site.